toxyy/PHP-Heredoc-Grammar-Extension-VSCode/README.md

 ## About
 VSCode doesn't highlight PHP syntax correctly in heredoc (or variabls concatenated in strings).

-I'm experimenting with different methods of PHP templating and the lack of highlighting when using PHP within heredoc was getting rather irritating, so I saught to fix that.
+I'm experimenting with different methods of PHP templating and the lack of highlighting when using PHP within heredoc was getting rather irritating, so I sought to fix that.
 This extension is compatible with both .php and .phtml files.

 I included my user settings.json for the colors I'm using as well.
 These settings also effect non heredoc variables within double quotes as well.